Mirantis/lens-extension-cc/README.md

 These instructions will help you install the extension for direct use with Lens.
 Follow the [development](#development) instructions below if you intend to work on the extension to improve it.

-> NPM 7.x is recommended since the `package-lock.json` file uses the v2 format.
-NPM <= 6 uses the older v1 format.
+> NPM 6 or later is required to use the [npm pack](https://docs.npmjs.com/cli/v6/commands/npm-pack) command.

 First, quit Lens if it's currently running, then: